aappddeevv/scalajs-reaction/README.md

 - [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco): Uses the old API but still helpful.

-The react-native use-case for scala.js may actually be more compelling than for web applications due to scala.js bundling issues.
+The react-native use-case for scala.js may actually be more compelling than for web applications.
-There is also API support for experimental APIs.
+Support is provided for the experimental, concurrent API.

 A g8 template is available.
 Use `sbt new aappddeevv/scalajs-reaction-app.g8` (in transition to scala3) to create a new project.